cridrive66/APRIORA/docs/source/chapters/Installation.rst

 Installation via .zip file
 --------------------------
-The plugin can also be installed by downloading the .zip file from the Github repository (`link <https://github.com/cridrive66/APRIORA/releases>`_).
+The plugin can also be installed by downloading the .zip file from the `Github release page <https://github.com/cridrive66/APRIORA/releases>`_.
 In order to do this:

 1. Download the apriora.zip file of your desired version from the Github release page